axibase/axibase-collector-docs/jobs/examples/nginx/README.md

 ### Create Item List for nginx servers

 * Open the **Collections > Item Lists** page.
 * Add a new TEXT [Item List](../../../collections.md) named **nginx-servers**, containing DNS names or IP addresses of the monitored nginx servers, one server per line.
-Make sure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path: `/nginx_status`.
+Ensure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path: `/nginx_status`.
 If the protocols and ports are different, move the entire url to the list and set the **Path** field equal to the `${ITEM}` placeholder.
 * **Save** the list.

 ![Server list example](./images/nginx-server-list.png)